paritytech/nfts-campaign-runner/README.md

     "id": "<classId that the NFT instances are being minted in>", "metadata": {
-      "imageFile": "<Path to the image file that is used for class metadata>", "name": "<the value for the name field in class metadata>", "description": "the value for the description field in class metadata" }
+      "imageFile": "<Path to the image file that is used for class metadata>", "videoFile": "<Path to the video file that is used for class metadata>", "name": "<the value for the name field in class metadata>", "description": "the value for the description field in class metadata" }